rodgco/svg-loaders-svelte/README.md

 A `color` prop makes it easier to define a color, which may be a `fill` or a `stroke` within each component.

+A `width` and/or `height` can be passed as number only props, will be treated as px, if only one is passed aspect ratio will be enforced.

 # Common Usage

 ```Javascript